 A Unitholder's initial tax basis for his Common Units will be the amount he paid for the Common Units plus his share of our nonrecourse liabilities.
 The initial tax basis for a Common Unit will be increased by the Unitholder's share of our income and by any increase in the Unitholder's share of our nonrecourse liabilities.
 The basis for a Common Unit will be decreased (but not below zero) by our distributions, including any decrease in the Unitholder's share of our nonrecourse liabilities, by the Unitholder's share of our losses and by his share of our expenditures that are not deductible in computing the Unitholder's taxable income and are not required to be capitalized.
-A Unitholder's share of our profits.
+A Unitholder's share of our nonrecourse liabilities generally will be based on the Unitholder's share of our profits.